-So the question is, where is the best Halloween events in Yorkshire 2017?
+So the question is, where are the best Halloween events in Yorkshire 2018?

 Piglets are running their Pumpkin Festival again this year.
-Always a big favourite with my two.
+Was always a big favourite with my two when they were a little younger.
 They have all the usual activities such as a bouncy pillow and adventure playground, but also pumpkin carving and spooky storytelling (I love the storytelling).
 Don’t miss the Creepy Cottage or the corn cannon either!
 All the children get a free pumpkin.

 There’s lots going on at York Maze over half term.
 For their ‘Halloween by Day’ they have plenty of spooky activities as well as more pumpkin carving.
 There is a competition for the best carved pumpkin.
 The giant maze has been cut down, but they keep a smaller maze for a Haunted Maze Treasure Hunt.
 They also run the very popular Hallowscream event.
 More for the bigger kids, that one!

 See my review of York Maze at Halloween.

 Comedy horror tour around York’s seedier past as the conductor shows the sights from a classic 1960s Routemaster bus.
 The on-board actors and eerily decorated bus will ensure passengers have the spookiest ride in town.
 A few main sights you will see are Clifford’s Tower, Treasurer House, York Minster and Dick Turpin’s Grave.
 They depart directly outside of York Station, on Station Road.

 Lots of different dates – see last year’s York Dungeon Halloween post for details!